ricsanfre/spring-microservices-2/doc/02-developing_microservices.md

 See installation details in [Testcontainers - JUnit5](https://java.testcontainers.org/quickstart/junit_5_quickstart/)

-Also the new [testcontainers built-in support from Spring-boot 3.1](https://docs.spring.io/spring-boot/reference/features/testcontainers.html) need to be added
+The new [testcontainers built-in support from Spring-boot 3.1](https://docs.spring.io/spring-boot/reference/features/testcontainers.html) has to be added

 - Add dependencies to pom.xml